-Change in the fishery due to the TPMP is predicted to be minimal because:
+Change in the fishery due to the USGMP is predicted to be minimal because:

 - More than the estimated displaced catch has been removed from the fishery through the Commercial Fisheries Voluntary Catch/Effort Reduction Program, such that the remaining fishers now have greater relative access to the available biomass.
 This assumes that historical catch rates in this fishery were the same inside versus outside SZs.
 It is possible that this assumption is false for some regions (see Kosturjak et al. 2015) because insufficient effort was removed in some localised areas.
-No data have been published to confirm or reject these assumptions. - Marine scalefish fishers are highly mobile and should be able to adapt to the spatial restrictions. - The estimated displaced effort was 0.07 per cent of the total average annual effort in the fishery (EconSearch 2014).
+No data have been published to confirm or reject these assumptions - Marine scalefish fishers are highly mobile and should be able to adapt to the spatial restrictions. - Several of the SZs were already Aquatic Reserves (e.g. Whyalla-Cowleds Landing Aquatic Reserve that encompasses Cowleds Landing SZ) or had other fishing restrictions on them (e.g. an existing cuttlefish closure in False Bay that encompasses the Cuttlefish Coast SZ). - The estimated displaced effort was 0.08 per cent of the total average annual effort in the fishery (EconSearch 2014).